 Fateh Veer Singh Guram, Travel @ The Hush Post: The capital of the erstwhile princely state of Sirmur, Nahan is situated at a height of 3,058 feet.
-The district headquarter of the Sirmaur district, it has many places which are of tourist interest.
+The district headquarters of the Sirmaur district, it has many places which are of tourist interest.
 It is located atop a hillock, with beautiful views of the green slopes of the Shiwalik hills on all sides.

 Founded by Raja Karan Prakash in the year 1621, it has got the crown to organise the second Municipal Corporation in India, after Kolkata.
-Regarding the naming of the city, legend goes that this place was an area where lions used to dwell.
+Regarding the naming of the city, the legend goes that this place was an area where lions used to dwell.
 Since ‘Nahar’ means lion in Sanskrit, so the place was named ‘Nahar’ and later, the name got changed to ‘Nahan.’

 The largest lake in the state, it lies at an elevation of around 630 metres.
 The lake is shaped in the form of a reclining woman, and locals believe that it embodies Renuka, the wife of sage Jamadagni and mother of Lord Parshuram, the sixth incarnation of Lord Vishnu.
 Boating is allowed on the lake and is quite popular among tourists.
 A very large fair, called the International Shri Renuka Ji Fair is held on the eve of Prabodhini Ekadashi.
 Lakhs of devotees from all over the country come to attend this fair.
 It is located at a distance of 38 kilometres from Nahan.